ejimeneztejero/solver_toy/README.md

 - "accuracy": number referring to the accuracy for the finite difference (options: 3 or 4)
 - "cpt_model": name for the palette in GMT used for the velocity model
 - "cpt_solver": name for the palette in GMT used for solver propagation

+## Default values for parameters (if not given)
+- If no "parfile" is provided, default parameters will be used.
+This example shows a simple propagation of one source in the middle of an homogeneous model.
+These are the default parameters or the default "parfile" used by the code:
+- test_name: "default"
+- nxmodel: 100
+- nzmodel: 100
+- shotx: 50
+- shotz: 50
+- recx: 50
+- recz: 50
+- dmode: 0.025
+- model: 1
+- v1: 1.5
+- v2: 1.5
+- time: 5
+- freq: 20
+- frames: 50
+- PML: 50
+- accuracy: 3
+- cpt_model: "gray"
+- cpt_solver: "polar"

 ## Outputs
 - In the "output" folder, data generated after running the program will be stored.
 Outputs include: